Play on Ambedkar's life to be staged at Delhi's JLN Stadium from Feb 25-Mar 12: Kejriwal | Entertainment

 Earlier, the play was to be staged from January 5 but it was postponed due to the rise in COVID-19 cases in the national capital.

-Actor Ronit Roy will play the role of B R Ambedkar in a 100-ft arena having a 40-ft revolving stage, Kejriwal said.
+Actor Ronit Roy will play the role of B R Ambedkar in a 100-ft arena with a 40-ft revolving stage, Kejriwal said.

-''This will possibly be the biggest show in the world at such a scale,'' he claimed.
+''This will possibly be the biggest show in the world on such a scale,'' he claimed.

 The chief minister described himself as a ''bhakt (devotee)'' of Ambedkar and said he worships him because he struggled all his life for the poor.